-Both Trust members and visitors are encouraged to leave records of their natural history sightings at the Centre - and you are invited to make entries on our blog which is accessed through a terminal in our well stocked library of books and periodicals.
-In recent years we have been enjoying 'Owl TV' - pictures streamed live from a local Barn owl nest.
+Both Trust members and visitors are also encouraged to leave records of their natural history sightings at the Centre - and you are invited to make entries on the INHT Blog which can also be accessed through a terminal in our well-stocked library of books and periodicals.
+Find us also on Facebook

 Islay is perhaps best known for its wonderful all-year-round bird watching, for its tens of thousands of wintering geese, over 100 breeding species and spring and autumn migration.
 The island also enjoys fine displays of wild flowers, a rare butterfly, a wealth of seashore life and much, much more.